Display to header level

-If the easement holder is the successful bidder, the easement holder becomes the owner of the property free and clear of all interests identified as to be divested in the sale.
+If the easement holder has the means (via financial guarantees previously provided by the landowners or other resources) to bid at sheriff’s sale and is the successful bidder, the easement holder becomes the owner of the property free and clear of all interests identified as to be divested in the sale.
 The easement holder is then in a position to resell the property under and subject to a conservation easement crafted to achieve the conservation objectives of the original easement.

 (The easement holder could request the sheriff to issue the deed under and subject to the conservation easement existing prior to the sale, but in addition to adding complexity to the matter, this precludes an opportunity to update the easement document to the holder’s latest form.)